 Meditation just lets your brain know it’s time to relax and focus.
 Calm the F down!
 If you wish to add meditation and mindfulness to your life, please see the details below.
-You can also check out this amazing article from Yoga Journal about some of the best meditation apps to use!

 You might have heard, Shavasana, Corpse, lay down on the floor, etc. All yoga classes should end with you on the mat, lying down and just relaxing for a few minutes.
 A good yoga class should warm you up, bring you to a more challenging pose and cool you down.
 It’s a lot on the mind and body, it is just nice to take a minute to yourself at the end!
 Stop thinking of your grocery list!

-Tip 17: Don’t forget to breath
+Don’t forget to breath

 Yes, breathing is an essential part of yoga, but first learn some poses, focus on your body and the more you practice you can add details.
 Learn the basics first.

 How to use your Yoga Props made simple